brickatyourfeet/jewell-practice/bonus.md

 #### JavaScript

-If there's one thread that binds the entire in-person training together it's JavaScript.
-Students who enter the program strong in JavaScript are often the ones leaving with a job right out of the gate.
-That's why we highly encourage you to finish the **JavaScript for Kids** book.
+We highly encourage you to finish the **JavaScript for Kids** book.
 The remaining chapters will teach you how to build fun, 2-D games for the browser from scratch.
 For the uninitiated, games are by far the most sophisticated type of application you can build.
 Plus, students often like to make a browser-based game for their first quarter project.
 And with a few under your belt, you'll definitely have an easier time thinking up and executing on an game idea, if that's the route you decide to take.

 [JavaScript for Kids][javascript-kids]